department-of-veterans-affairs/va.gov-team/products/health-care/checkin/team/processes.md

     - Production Pre-Check-in wireframes for In Person appointments
     - Production Check-in wireframes for In Person appointments
     - Production Pre-Check-in wireframes for Telephone appointments
 - Product will forward the 3 presentation links to the Business Stakeholders
 - When wireframes for a feature are finalized
     - Product will
-        - Set up a demo with Business Stakeholders
+        - Set up a demo with Business Stakeholders (Business Stakeholders will be defined by Patrick/Stephen/Mark)
         - Record the demo & post a link to the recording on the Product page
         - Document questions & feedback
     - UX will